jwalton3141/jwalton3141.github.io/_posts/2019-06-20-Matplotlib-metropolis-beamer.md

 Recently, I was busy creating a presentation with beamer and the metropolis theme.
 The presentation was coming along well, and in my own biased opinion I thought the presentation had a certain aesthetic charm.

 This was until I paid more attention to the figures I'd included.
-By themselves the figures were more than acceptable, but once inserted into the presentation they became a little jarring.
+By themselves the figures looked good, but once inserted into the presentation they clashed with the metropolis theme.
 The fonts in my plots were serif, yet metropolis was using a sans-serif font.
 I'd set my axis labels, titles etc. in a black font.
 Yet, metropolis sets text in a colour it calls ```mDarkTeal```.
 I was also distressed by the off-white background of the metropolis slides.
 My figures had a white facecolor, which meant all the plots I'd included had a white box around them.

-It would be a fair criticism to say that these styling concerns were somewhat anal and obsessive.
-But this wouldn't be enough to derail my tyrannous rule over attention to detail.
+There are many things I can live with, but poorly integrated graphics in a research presentation isn't one of them.

 <img src="/assets/metropolis/output-1.png" alt="Default plots don't blend great" class="center">